 Safety belt use is mandatory for all GDL license holders and passengers 4 to 17.

 Every application for any type of license or instruction permit must be accompanied by a birth certificate or other proof of the applicant’s date of birth, and the applicant’s name, sex, county of residence, address, height, weight, hair and eye color, and social security number.

 A license bears an assigned number, as well as the licensee’s date of birth, address, full name, signature, and a brief description and a color photograph of the licensee.

 Whenever a licensee moves, the licensee must notify the DOS within 10 days of a change of address.

 Licenses must be in a person’s immediate possession when in operation of a motor vehicle and must be displayed upon demand of a police officer.

 Prohibits the issuance of driver licenses to anyone who is not legally in the United States.

-Every driver’s license is valid for 5 years and expires on the licensee’s birthday, excluding Class P licenses which expire 1 year from the date of issuance.
+Every driver’s license is valid for 8 year, excluding Class P licenses which expire 1 year from the date of issuance.